cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

 Spark provides a special object 'sc' to connect between a spark cluster and functions in python code.
-Therefore, we can run python functions in parallel to detet objects in this example.
+Therefore, we can run python functions in parallel to detect objects in this example.

 -   *map* function is used to process pedestrian and face detection per image from the parallelize() function of 'sc' spark context.

--   *collect* fonction merges results in an array.
+-   *collect* function merges results in an array.

     def apply_batch(imagePath):